-- Name or title of data privacy manager: Rachael Haywood
+- Name of Data Protection Officer: Rachael Haywood

 - Email address: [email protected]